 11.10 Whilst the town centre is generally accessible by public transport, walking and cycling many people arrive and will continue to arrive at the centre by car.
 Retailers and market traders within the centre rely on sufficient provision of parking for their customers and servicing.
-Whilst significant and co-ordinated effort is needed to minimise growth in private car use, such efforts must be balanced against the operational needs of businesses operating within the centre.
 Proposals for non-housing uses should seek to limit the provision of parking in accordance with sustainable transport principles.
 Parking and loading do have an important role to play in our high streets.
 However, an increasing body of research evidence indicates that other factors, such as the quality of the local environment, type and mix of shops may be much more influential in people's choice of shopping locations.
 Recent studies conducted in London have found that the share of shoppers arriving by public transport, walking and cycling is greater than that of those that come by car (walking is the most important mode for accessing local town centres).
 Transport for London has found that while car drivers spend more on a single trip, walkers and bus users spend more over a week or a month.
 In 2011, in London town centres, walkers spent £147 more per month than those travelling by car.
 Compared with 2004, spending by public transport users and walkers has risen; spending by car users has decreased.
 Shoppers often cite traffic congestion as making an urban centre location unattractive, so it is important to ensure an appropriate balance between convenience for drivers and the needs of others.
 While parking will be a factor in shaping the future of our high streets, car ownership is declining across London (and in Waltham Forest), and the Council is keen to ensure that our town centres are attractive to people arriving by a variety of transport modes.
 Parking on the public highway can obstruct buses and create safety hazards for pedestrians and cyclists.
 Our parking management system is designed to ensure efficient, safe, fair and sustainable use of limited road and parking space.
-New retail, employment uses, tourism, cultural, leisure and entertainment uses will have to meet the parking standards as set out in Development Management policy DM176 - Parking.
+New retail, employment uses, tourism, cultural, leisure and entertainment uses will have to meet the parking standards as set out in Development Management policy DM16 - Parking.

-11.11 Furthermore, where provision for motor vehicles is made, charging stations for electric vehicles are required to be provided in accordance with Development Management policy DM176 - Parking.
+11.11 Furthermore, where provision for motor vehicles is made, charging stations for electric vehicles are required to be provided in accordance with Development Management policy DM16 - Parking.
 Charging stations for electric vehicles can facilitate a move towards less polluting vehicles, whilst car clubs can encourage people to drive less by reducing the need for car ownership.